Back

 Exploring how actors use emotional intelligence to create authentic and relatable characters.

-Investigating theatre as a space for understanding human social behavior, empathy, and communication.
+Investigating theatre as a space for understanding human social behaviour, empathy, and communication.

 How does natural intelligence manifest differently in theatrical traditions around the world?